bradleyschacht/LasVegasWorkshop2025/labs/01 - Getting started.md

 1. Select **Run** from the top of the query editor tab for *SQL query 1*.
 Locate the following items after the query completes:

     - **Total query runtime** is displayed below the messages/results pane at the bottom of the screen.
     - The **distributed statement id** is included in the messages output.
+This is a unique identifier for each query executed used to locate queries in Fabric's query insights, DMVs, and may be requested if you need to open a support ticket for Microsoft to investigate a case.
     - The **green spinning circle** next to the warehouse name in the Explorer indicates a DDL operation was run and the Explorer has been automatically refreshed.

     <img src = "../assets/images/01_warehouse_create_table.png"/>